Who Are The Directors/Coaches of NorCal RIZE?

 Kylie Drexel (Coach Kylie)

 Coach Kylie is another new and amazing addition to the RIZE staff for 2017.
 Kylie is a senior attacker for USC and finishing off a most impressive career.
 As a junior, she was named to the MPSF All-Conference second team and chosen for MPSF Offensive Player of the Week honors.
 In 2016, Kylie was also selected to the MPSF All-Academic Team and appeared in all 21 games with 20 starts.
 Kylie finished third on the team (fourth in the league) with 58 total points (40g, 18a) to go with 25 ground balls, 24 draw controls, and 11 caused turnover as well as scoring the game-winning goal in four games including in wins over Duke, Stony Brook, and Denver.
 Kylie is ranked fifth in the MPSF for goals (40), seventh for assists (18), seventh for points per game (2.76 ppg), and tied for third in game-winning goals (4) and finished with a .833 shots-on-goal percentage.
 In High School, Kylie was a four-year letterwinner at Davis Senior High School.
 She was ranked fifth in the nation in point scoring her junior year, team captain her senior year and named First Team US Lacrosse All-American.
 Kylie also went on to win the “Triple D” Award for being MVP of three varsity sports in one year at Davis High School.
 She won female athlete of the year her senior year, league MVP junior and senior year and first team all-league all four years.
 Kyle was a phenomenal multi-sport athlete playing field hockey (first-team all-league as a junior and senior; and team MVP as a senior) and basketball (first-team all-league and team MVP as a senior) for Davis.
 She graduated in the top five percent of her class with a 4.3 GPA.
 We are thrilled that Kylie will be a part of our RIZE staff for the summer and future seasons to come!
-Kylie is a coach for our SKY team and leads our high school indoor sessions!
+Kylie is an assistant coach for RIZE.

 Cameron Park (Coach Cam)

 Coach Cam is currently a Division I lacrosse player at Stanford.
 Cam earned a spot on the team as a walk-on!
 This season, Cam started in 10 games and played in 15 throughout the 2017 season.
 Her collegiate debut came in a season opener against Fresno State.
 Cam graduated from Milton Academy in Milton, Mass.
 She was the captain her senior year and named to the U.S. Lacrosse Academic All-America team in 2013.
 Cam was also named to the Boston Globe's All-Scholastic team.
 Cam was a multi-sport athlete and competed in field hockey and ice hockey at Milton.
 Most impressively, she received Milton Academy's Dorothy J. Sullivan Award for a senior girl who demonstrates sportsmanship, leadership, dedication, and commitment to athletics: "Through her spirit, selflessness, and concern for the team, she serves as an incentive and model for others."
-Cameron is an assitant coach for the WHITE team.
+Cameron is an assitant coach for RIZE.

 Sarah Westover (Coach Westie)